Thinking of solo travel but not sure where to start? START HERE!

 So please exercise some caution and common sense.

-You've made the decision to seek out a travel partner, you're got a few nibbles of interest and potential partners, but now you have to narrow it down.
+You’ve made the decision to seek out a travel partner, you’ve got a few nibbles of interest from potential partners, but now, you have to narrow it down.

 How do you decide?
 How do you take that final step that may bind you to another person for weeks or even months?